Made In China: Chinese Inventions That Changed the World

 Whilst the Chinese tended to use it for more benign applications like fireworks, the Europeans soon realized its deadly battlefield potential.
 But that's not to say they didn't also recognize its potential for war.

 3. The crossbow was another revolutionary Chinese invention

-According to historical records, the crossbow was in widespread use in China by 500 BC.
-Other records seem to indicate the technology could actually date to around 700 BC.
+According to historical records, the crossbow was widely used in China by 500 BC.
+Other records indicate the technology could date to around 700 BC.

 Some other archaeological finds could push the crossbow's invention to as early as 2000 BC.
 Whatever the case, its invention would have an enormous impact on warfare forever.

-4. Sericulture was closely guarded secret for millennia
+4. Sericulture; a closely guarded secret for millennia

 The production of silk, called sericulture, was a very early Chinese invention.
 Evidence points to the fact that the Chinese were harvesting silk as early as 6,000 years ago.

 Silk cocoons have been found cut in half that date to between 4,000 and 3,000 BC.
 Yet other finds from ancient tombs show silk production may stretch back as far as 8,500 BC.

 Whenever it was first developed, the Chinese would master the technique very early on and kept the secrets of weaving silk a closely guarded secret for many centuries.